Everything you need to know about thrilling Ziplining at The Forest Kereita

 Ready set go!

-At this point I was screaming my lungs out!
-Here I was, gliding over canopies, air beneath my legs and for a split second everything stopped still and at that moment, that brief moment, everything was perfect.
-Endless green hills, golden rays and a clear blue sky and for a second I forgot I was suspended mid-air.
+At this point, I was screaming my lungs out!
+Here I was, gliding over canopies, the air beneath my legs and for a split second everything stopped still, and at that moment, that brief moment, everything was perfect.
+With endless green hills, golden rays, and a clear blue sky, I forgot I was suspended mid-air for a second.

 There I was flying high enjoying the view and in what seemed like a few seconds the ride was over.
 Immediately after everyone had crossed over to the other side we were prepared to go back- this time girls first!